MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 Application access is governed in the same Azure AD tenant where applications are registered – the primary tenant.
 The team managing the primary tenant is responsible for configuring entitlement management, auditing existing access by conducting access reviews, managing external identities, and configuring privileged identity management.

 **Entitlement management.** Azure AD [entitlement management](/azure/active-directory/governance/entitlement-management-overview) helps govern access to Azure AD applications, groups, SharePoint Sites, and Teams by bundling entitlements into assignable access packages.
 The primary tenant administrators manage the Azure AD objects used for application governance.
-Activities include:
+Activities involved in entitlements management include:

 - Creating [Azure AD security groups](/azure/active-directory/fundamentals/how-to-manage-groups) for assigning application roles
 - [Delegating group ownership](/azure/active-directory/enterprise-users/groups-self-service-management) for application assignment